BirkanGokbag/MediaTracker/ASSIGNMENT.md

 ## Grading

 * 68% Implementation
-Your work (well **documented** and **tested** source code) will be retrieved by the graders from your team's Git repository on Github under the course's organization cse3901-osu-2015au.
+Your work (well **documented** and **tested** source code) will be retrieved by the graders from your team's Git repository on Github under the course's organization cse3901-osu-2017au.
 All team member's work must eventually be merged into a final committed version in the private repository.

+Use this link to view [guidelines](http://web.cse.ohio-state.edu/~shareef.1/3901.au17/labs/GradingGuidelines.pdf) when your group is formulating its solution.
+Though, this is not the finalized grading template that the graders will use.

 * 10% Presentation
 Your presentation should describe the features from an end-user perspective, but should focus on the technical details of the design of your application from an implementer's perspective (database schemas, architecture, etc).